Uniswap/org-v1/src/pages/docs/v2/04-oracles/03-how-to-build-an-oracle-on-top-of-uniswap.md

 The current cumulative price returned by this method is computed _counterfactually_, meaning it requires no call to the relative gas-expensive `#sync` method on the pair.
 It is correct regardless of whether a swap has already executed in the current block.

+## Notes on overflow

+The Uniswap V2 cumulative price variables are designed to eventually overflow, i.e. `price0CumulativeLast` and `price1CumulativeLast` and `blockTimestampLast` will overflow through 0.
+This should not pose an issue to your oracle design, as oracles are concerned with the difference (i.e. subtraction) between two separate observations of a cumulative price variable.
+Subtracting between two cumulative price values will always result in a number that fits within the range of `uint256`.

+This does however impose a limitation that measuring average prices over periods greater than `2^32 - 1` seconds, or ~136 years, is more difficult.

+Another variable that is designed to deliberately overflow is the `blockTimestampLast` stored only in a `uint32`.
+For the same reason as described above, the pair can save a single storage slot by storing only `block.timestamp % uint32(-1)`.
+This is feasible because the pair is only concerned with the time that elapses between each liquidity event when updating the cumulative prices.

+Note when computing `timeElapsed` within your own oracle, you can simply store the `block.timestamp` of the observation, and avoid dealing with overflow math for computing `timeElapsed` between observations.

 ## Integrating the oracle